Elissa Mood MSc MBACP Lev 4 Dip Counselling Lev 6 Dip Relationship Counselling

 Work with couples

 As with individual work, my aim is to create a safe space in which you feel able to open up about the problems which have brought you to counselling, and to share with each other and with me how you would like your relationship to be.
 Many people learn how to be in relationships from observing others (often our parents) and we often do not realise we are repeating patterns and behaviours in current relationships which do not serve us.
 One partner may have learned, for example, to withdraw when feeling criticised or vulnerable, and to not share how they feel.
 This may be confusing for the other partner, or make them feel scared because the withdrawal feels like a rejection.
-This can create a ‘dance’ between the two partners, where both are avoiding each other, or one is anxiously trying to get the other’s attention and affection, whilst the other has ‘shut down’ emotionally.
+Dynamics such as these create a kind of ‘dance’ between the two partners (e.g. where both are avoiding each other; or one is anxiously trying to get the other’s attention and affection, whilst the other has ‘shut down’ emotionally).

 Whatever your ‘dance’ is, we can work together in couples counselling to look at the dynamic between you and see how this may have caused problems and prevented you getting the love you want and deserve from each other.
 Often, just having someone observe these patterns and making them conscious can transform a relationship, offering you renewed hope and happiness, which may have been missing for some time.
 As a rough guide, typically 6-8 sessions of couples counselling can help put couples on the road to a healthy and satisfying relationship.